 Do I have any controls over the accuracy of APPROX_MEDIAN?

-The are two OmniSciDB configuration parameters that control the memory usage of APPROX_MEDIAN, which can have an impact on the accuracy.
+The are two HeavyDB configuration parameters that control the memory usage of APPROX_MEDIAN, which can have an impact on the accuracy.

-approx_quantile_centroids - The size of an internal buffer that is used to approximate the distribution of the data for which the median is taken.
+approx_quantile_centroids - The size of an internal buffer used to approximate the data distribution for which the median is taken.
 The larger the value, the greater the accuracy of the answer.
 Default: 300.

-approx_quantile_buffer - The size of a temporary buffer that is used to copy in the data, which when full gets sorted, before being merged into the above distribution buffer.
+approx_quantile_buffer - The size of a temporary buffer used to copy in the data, which, when full gets sorted, before being merged into the above distribution buffer.
 Default: 1000.

-Unless you have a specific concern with results from APPROX_MEDIAN, we encourage using the default values.
+Unless you have a specific concern with results from APPROX_MEDIAN, or memory usage concerns, we encourage using the default values.

-Why does OmniSci provide APPROX_MEDIAN but not MEDIAN?
+Why does HeavyDB provide APPROX_MEDIAN but not MEDIAN?

-OmniSci is built for providing performant data analysis at massive scale.
-In order to provide a performant experience, it's essential that the core functions in OmniSciDB can be relied upon whether you're analyzing a thousand or a billion++ records.
-In contrast, the best known algorithm for calculating the exact MEDIAN of unsorted data requires nearly as much extra memory as the data size itself, which would not be performant at scale.
-Instead, we've provided a function which is very accurate for nearly all use cases, and yet performant at scale (and does in fact provide the exact median for sufficiently small data sets.)
+HEAVY.AI is built to provide performant data analysis at a massive scale.
+To provide a performant experience, it's essential that the core functions in HeavyDB can be relied upon whether you're analyzing a thousand or a billion++ records.
+In contrast, the best-known algorithm for calculating the exact MEDIAN of unsorted data requires nearly as much extra memory as the data size, which would not be performant at scale.
+Instead, we've provided a function that is very accurate for nearly all use cases and yet performant at scale (and does in fact provide the exact median for sufficiently small data sets.)
 We're confident this is a compromise you'll appreciate as an end user.

-OmniSciDB's APPROX_MEDIAN function is highly accurate and able to produce reliable/accurate median calculation while enabling analysis at the speed of curiosity.
+HeavyDB's APPROX_MEDIAN function is highly accurate and can produce reliable/accurate median calculations while enabling analysis at the speed of curiosity.
 If you have further questions, please don't hesitate to reach out to our Enterprise Support team by clicking "Create request" above or have a chat with your designated Customer Success Engineer.